 Now that you know exactly what type of content to produce, schedule some time before the new month begins to add everything to your calendar.
 Remember I mentioned before that color coding each type of content will help you to quickly decipher what's what.

 By planning out all of your content ahead of time, you eliminate the stress of figuring out what to create at the last minute.
-You'll also save yourself a bunch of time to focus on other things in your business.
+You'll also save yourself a bunch of time to focus on other more important tasks in your business.

-When it comes time to actually write out the post, all you'll have to do is plug in the main bullet points, edit and schedule.
-Spending a few hours planning out your content like this will save you so much time!
+When it comes time to actually creating the content, all you'll have to do is plug in the main bullet points, edit and schedule!